stfab/my-website/_posts/2023-11-21-ci-cd-with-buildbot.md

 The latter is done by specifying to the builder, the link between the scheduler and the finished job, which workers it may use.
 The manner, i.e. how often and when certain jobs should run, can also be set via the scheduler used, which manages under which circumstances or whether a job should be executed periodically.

-![A diagram of the individual components of the Buildmaster](/assets/img/buildbot_config_architecture.png) _The build master controls several individual components, image source: [Buildbot](http://docs.buildbot.net/current/manual/introduction.html)_
+![A diagram of the individual components of the Buildmaster](/assets/img/buildbot_config_architecture.png) _The build master controls several individual components, Image source: [Buildbot](http://docs.buildbot.net/current/manual/introduction.html)_

 Unfortunately, Buildbot does not offer a graphical editor for such purposes, which could be used to edit the configuration without programming knowledge.
 Other systems are more advanced here and even offer ready-made templates.
 There are even only a few parameters available for the configuration in the interface, so that you have to adapt the configuration file and reload the system.
 At least buildbot offers a tool called `bbc`, buildbot check, to check the configuration for syntactical correctness before reloading.